syncfusion-content/flutter-docs/Flutter/range-slider/ticks.md

 ## Ticks offset

 You can adjust the space between track and ticks of the range slider using the [`tickOffset`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/tickOffset.html) property in the [`SfRangeSliderThemeData`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData-class.html).
-The default value of the [`tickOffset`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/tickOffset.html) is `null`.
+The default value of the [`tickOffset`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/tickOffset.html) property is `null`.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSliderTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderTheme-class.html).